nikitabhargava/MLCS_Project_2018/README.md

     traindocvector.pkl, testdocvector.pkl, validationdocvector.pkl

-# Script to process the raw Stock Data is -
+# Script to process the raw Stock Data -
     Run the script filterCompanies.py present in path StockData to process the stock data python3 filterCompanies.py